trevthedev777/JavaScript-As-I-Learnt-It/04_Working with control structures - if statements, for loops. error handling/README.md

 Some errors can't be avoided in JS they are beyond our control

 We will learn to write our own errors to the user in most of our applications using the `try {...} catch (error) {...}`

+Its very common that we will want to write out own errors that log to then console in our applications

+### Working with "try" "catch"